 Harlesden High Street presents 'Dub Inna Babylon', a group exhibition reflecting on the cultural and aesthetic legacies of music in Harlesden.
 Visit 'Dub Inna Babylon' between 21st July – 11th September only.

-Metroland Cohort: Peer-to-Peer is our new bi-annual artist support programme.
+Metroland Cohort: Peer-to-Peer, our new bi-annual artist support programme.
 This ten-session group learning programme and bursary aims to support artists to sustain and grow their practice, while simultaneously encouraging them to become part of the wider creative ecology of Metroland Cultures and the borough of Brent.